mozillascience/studyGroup/lessons/git/ci-github/lesson.md

 ## Travis and the `.travis.yml` file

-As I mentioned, you use travis for GitHub.
-In order to use travis, you need to sign up and follow the [getting started](https://docs.travis-ci.com/user/getting-started/) steps.
+As I mentioned, you use Travis for GitHub.
+In order to use Travis, you need to sign up and follow the [getting started](https://docs.travis-ci.com/user/getting-started/) steps.
 Travis has many supported [languages](https://docs.travis-ci.com/), including [R](https://docs.travis-ci.com/user/languages/r/) and [Python](https://docs.travis-ci.com/user/languages/python/).

-The two main things you need for travis are to include a `.travis.yml` file in your GitHub repo and link travis to it via the [travis website](https://travis-ci.org/).
+The two main things you need for Travis are to include a `.travis.yml` file in your GitHub repo and link Travis to it via the [Travis website](https://travis-ci.org/).

 ### Example R `.travis.yml` file